Skip to content

 ```

-- Set the xref:reference:properties/object-storage-properties.adoc#cloud_storage_enable_remote_allow_gaps[`cloud_storage_enable_remote_allow_gaps`] cluster configuration property to `true`, which allows for gaps in the logs of all Tiered Storage topics in the cluster.
+- Set the xref:reference:properties/object-storage-properties.adoc#cloud_storage_enable_remote_allow_gaps[`cloud_storage_enable_remote_allow_gaps`] cluster configuration property to `true`.
+This allows for gaps in the logs of all Tiered Storage topics in the cluster.

-- Set the `redpanda.remote.allow_gaps` configuration property to `true`, which allows gaps for one specific topic.
+- Set the `redpanda.remote.allow_gaps` configuration property to `true`.
+This allows gaps for one specific topic.
 This topic-level configuration option overrides the cluster-level default.

-When you pause uploads and set one of these properties to `true`, gaps in the range of offsets stored in cloud storage may result.
-However, you can seamlessly resume uploads by specifying `*allow_gaps` to `true` at either the cluster or topic level.
-Otherwise, if set to `false`, uploads could stall if a gap occurs.
+When you pause uploads and set one of these properties to `true`, there may be gaps in the range of offsets stored in object storage.
+You can seamlessly resume uploads by setting `*allow_gaps` to `true` at either the cluster or topic level.
+If set to `false`, disk space could be depleted and produce requests would be throttled.

 The following example shows how to pause and resume Tiered Storage uploads while allowing for gaps: